-Connection Status - PPPoE & PPPoA
+Connection Status - PPPoE

-If using PPPoE (PPP over Ethernet) or PPPoA (PPP over ATM), a screen like the following example will be displayed when the "Connection Details" button is clicked.
+If using PPPoE (PPP over Ethernet), a screen like the following example will be displayed when the "Connection Details" button is clicked.

-Figure 42: PPPoE Status Screen
+PPPoE Status Screen

-Data - PPPoE/PPPoA Screen
+Data - PPPoE Screen

 Connection Time This indicates how long the current connection has been established.
-PPPoE Link Status This indicates whether or not the connection is currently established.
-If the connection does not exist, the "Connect" button can be used to establish a connection.
-If the connection currently exists, the "Disconnect" button can be used to break the connection.
-Negotiation This indicates the status of the PPPoE Server login.
+Connection to Server This indicates whether or not the connection is currently established.
+Negotiation This indicates the status of the Server login.
+Authentication This indicates the authentication currently used.
 IP Address The IP Address of this device, as seen by Internet users.
 This address is allocated by your ISP (Internet Service Provider).
 Network Mask The Network Mask associated with the IP Address above.
 Buttons Connect If not connected, establish a connection to your ISP.
 Disconnect If connected to your ISP, hang up the connection.
 Close Close this window.